appacademy/prep-work/coding-test-1/introduction-to-programming-1.md

     !

 The "!" will be placed on the following line.
-That's because Ruby reads in the characters "N", "e", "d", and enter.
+That's because Ruby reads the characters "N", "e", "d", and enter.
 Because it reads the enter character (technically called the **newline** character), there's a newline after the "d" but before the "!" in the output.